American Boogeyman: The Disturbing Case of Albert Fish

 Two years later, Fish’s dark side emerged.

-He began a clandestine relationship with another boy, who introduced Fish to paraphilia – sexual perversions involving human excrement.
-By age 20, he had moved to New York City and started working as a prostitute, but in his free time, he sexually assaulted young boys.
+He began a clandestine relationship with another boy, who introduced Fish to paraphilia–a sexual condition characterized by abnormal desires, often involving dangerous behavior.
+By age 20, he had moved to New York City and started working as a prostitute.
+In his free time, he sexually assaulted young boys.

-In 1898, a bout of forced normalcy arrived when Fish’s mother arranged a marriage for him.
-He and his wife conceived six children.
+In 1898, a bout of forced normalcy arrived when Fish’s mother arranged for her son to be married.
+Albert and his wife conceived six children.
 But the hardworking family man could not keep the darkness at bay.

 In 1910, Fish fell into a sadomasochistic relationship with a 19-year-old man by the name of Thomas Kedden.
 It wasn’t long before Fish took things too far.
-He brought Kedden to an abandoned barn and proceeded to torture him for two weeks.
+He lured Kedden to an abandoned barn and tortured him for days on end, culminating in sexual mutilation.

-Fish had planned to kill Kedden and cut his body into pieces, but the fear of being caught overtook him.
-Instead, he disinfected the wound, covered it with petroleum jelly, gave Kedden a kiss, and fled.
+Fish had planned to kill Kedden and cut his body into pieces.
+Yet the fear of being caught overtook him.
+Instead, he disinfected the wound, covered it with petroleum jelly, and then fled the scene.
 Whatever became of Kedden is unknown.

 In 1917, Fish’s wife left him for another man, sending Albert into a tailspin.
-The now-single parent wandered the house swaddled in carpets and took to self-harm.
-He would press multiple needles into his abdomen, whack himself with a nail-studded paddle, even stuff wool drenched with lighter fluid into his anus … and set it ablaze.
+The now-single parent took to self-harm.
+He would press multiple needles into his abdomen, whack himself with a nail-studded paddle, even stuff wool drenched with lighter fluid into his anus and set it ablaze.

-By this point, Fish was a full-blown psychotic, believing that God demanded he torture and mutilate his victims with meat cleavers and handsaws.
+By this point, Fish had detached completely from reality.
+He believed that God demanded he torture and mutilate his victims with meat cleavers and handsaws.
 Many escaped Albert’s grasp, but others did not.

-In 1928, a 58-year-old Fish answered an ad in the paper from a young man named Edward Budd, who was looking for work in the country.
-Fish visited the family home in Manhattan.
-He introduced himself as a farmer and asked for Edward – whom he planned to lure away and slaughter.
-Fish quickly changed plans, however, when he met young Grace Budd.
+In 1928, a 58-year-old Fish stumbled upon a classified ad posted by young Edward Budd.
+Budd was looking for employment in the country.
+Fish responded to the ad, visiting the Budd family home in Manhattan.
+He introduced himself as a farmer in need of a farmhand and asked for Edward–whom he planned to lure away and slaughter.
+Fish changed plans, however, when he met young Grace Budd.

 The little girl was just 10 years old.
 He told the Budd family that he would love to take their daughter to his niece’s birthday party, and they obliged.